 It’s officially autumn in Australia now and New South Wales has wasted no time rolling in cloud cover to suit the changing seasons.
 It’s been disgustingly humid, grey, and way too damp for my liking (although the tropical storms have been fun).
 Luckily, Melbourne is still sunny and beautiful, so Cal and I plan an outdoorsy weekend away in Victoria.
 My initial vote is for Wilson’s Prom, a gorgeous National Park on the southern coast with lots of beautiful beaches and coastal lookouts, but we quickly agree on something less ordinary— Grampians National Park.

-Day one: Boroka Lookout, Reed Lookout, the Balconies & MacKenzie Falls
+Day 1: Boroka Lookout, Reed Lookout, the Balconies & MacKenzie Falls

 The Grampians is about 250km NW of Melbourne, so we wake up dark and early on Saturday morning for the drive, having packed the car and done all our shopping the previous night.
 I sleep for a good portion of the morning drive anyway, sandwiched inside a stack of pillows in the passenger seat, and only wake up when Callum is snickering and trying to take photos of me.
 Standard, on both of our parts.